 Aramaic Studies

-Sebastian Münster (1488–1552), a German Hebraist who extended his work to Aramaic (then often termed "Chaldaic"), publishing a Grammatica Chaldaica (1527) and a Dictionarium Chaldaicum (1527).
+Sebastian Münster (1488–1552): A German Hebraist who extended his work to Aramaic (then often termed "Chaldaic"), publishing a Grammatica Chaldaica (1527) and a Dictionarium Chaldaicum (1527).

 Paul-Eugène Dion (1934–2019): A significant scholar of Aramean history, particularly known for his work on the Iron Age period.
+He's the Author of Les Araméens à l'âge du fer: histoire politique et structures sociales

 Joseph A. Fitzmyer (1920–2016): A prominent scholar of Aramaic and Semitic languages, known for his collected Aramaic essays "A Wandering Aramean" and contributions to the classification of Aramaic linguistic history.